tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-save-rgb-images-using-pylibtiff.md

 PyLibTiff to create an RGB tiff file.

-The [PyLibTiff on-line documentation](https://code.google.com/p/pylibtiff/) is kind of minimal, so I started off by simply trying to save a list containing three ``numpy.arrays``.
-This was simply a guess based upon how I would have liked the package to work.
+The [PyLibTiff on-line documentation](https://code.google.com/p/pylibtiff/) is minimal, so I started off by simply trying to save a list containing three ``numpy.arrays``.
+This was a guess based upon how I would have liked the package to work.

 ```python
 >>> import numpy as np